-So, yes, I’m a supporter of executive participation in PDPs.
-Will that PDP look like that of other employees?
+So, yes, HR practitioners need to support executive participation in PDPs.
+Will the PDP of a senior manager look like that of other employees?
 Not necessarily.
 But, the fact of its existence and the participation of executives in this critical process is unquestionably significant.
 After all, why do PDPs exist at all?
 They exist so employees:

 - receive direction in a format that is understandable, measurable, concrete, and that documents accountability,